There are lots of these at Devon United Mine, Mary Tavey, Devon.

 Thornton Fireclays Ltd., Thornton, Bradford.
 Research by Derek Barker shows that the works does not appear on the 1921 OS Map.
 So it is possible that the Company was founded in the mid - 1920's.
 Salt glazed ceramic drainpipes and their fittings were also made and, despite some retrenchment in the mid - 1930's, firebricks continued to be made up to the mid - 1950's.
 After this time, concentration was focussed on drainage goods.
 This brick was found within the internal walls of a piggery at Denholme near Bradford.
 Image PRBCO.

 Thurmaston Brick and Tile first appear in the trade directories in 1875 as Thurmaston Terra Metallic Brick and Tile Company run by Mr. H.T.
 Porter.
 The offices were in Halford Street.
 By 1891 they are listed as Thurmaston Brick and Tile Works with offices in Greyfriars Leicester and works at Thurmaston.
 The proprietors were A. C. Palmer and Co.
 Sometime just before the First World War they became part of En-tout-cas Ltd. Of Syston.
-Photo and info by Dennis Gamble.
+Info by Dennis Gamble, photo by Frank Lawson.

 Found in Worksop by Simon Patterson.
 Thurstonland is a village near Holmfirth, West Yorkshire.